Learners in our Community often share their projects. But they don’t review other people’s projects as often.

 Value for project sharers: It often takes courage to complete a project and, even more so, to share it with the Community.
 Getting good feedback makes it worth it.
 We know this.

-I have discovered that most of our Community has a couple of hesitations against reviewing other people’s projects:
+I have discovered that most of our Community members have a couple of hesitations against reviewing other people’s projects:

 - Time-consuming — there appears to be a mental barrier that the task of reviewing a project will take a long time, maybe even hours.

-If you are one of those learners, I want to debunk these hesitations and provide you with some tips for reviewing other people’s projects effortlessly.
+If you’re one of those learners, I want to debunk these hesitations and provide you with some tips for reviewing other people’s projects effortlessly.

-You can find the latest Guided Projects shared by your peers in the Projects category.
+You can find the latest guided projects shared by your peers in the Projects subcategory.

 Pick some aspects of the project that you feel comfortable with and give feedback on just those aspects.

-There 4 general areas that one can dive into based on their level of familiarity with the project in particular and programming itself, in general:
+There are 4 general areas that one can dive into based on their level of familiarity with the project in particular and programming itself in general:

-Students want to put these projects on their resume.
+Students want to put these projects on their resumes.
 Therefore, it should be accessible to both technical and non-technical folks.
 Is the project resume-ready?